-Living with a disability is difficult, and the struggles of a disabled individual are exasperated by an inability to work.
+Living with idiopathic inflammatory myopathy is difficult, and the struggles of a disabled individual are exasperated by an inability to work.
 People who cannot work because of the severe and ongoing symptoms and complications of a disability often worry about how they will be able to pay their bills.
 Social security disability (SSD) benefits are intended to help disabled individuals who have worked in the past.
 These benefits are funded through paycheck deductions, so applicants have already paid into the program.

 What Is Idiopathic Inflammatory Myopathy?

 Idiopathic inflammatory myopathy refers to a group of diseases that cause chronic muscle inflammation.
-People who have idiopathic inflammatory myopathy experience severe muscle weakness that may make it difficult for them to stand or walk.
+People who have this type of disease experience severe muscle weakness that may make it difficult for them to stand or walk.

 There are three different persistent types of this condition, and each type of idiopathic inflammatory myopathy comes with a unique set of symptoms and complications.